JMC E-Fushun: Overview

 First introduced during the 2024 Guangzhou Auto Show in November 2024, the E-Fushun is available in both long and short wheelbase models with standard and tall roof variants.
 Among them, the 7-seater passenger variants feature a 3+2+2 seating layout.
 The powertrain of the E-Fushun utilizes a rear electric drive axle layout, while featuring MacPherson strut suspensions in the front and leaf spring suspensions in the rear.
-The electric motors are supplied by Inovance United Power, with a maximum power output of 60kW and a maximum speed of 100km/h.
-Batteries are 41.5kWh, 41.86kWh, 50.38kWh, and 53.58kWh Lithium iron phosphate batteries supplied by CATL.
-Depending on the model and variants, the range is expected to go from 260km to 350km.
+The electric motors are supplied by Inovance United Power, with a maximum power output of 60 kW and a maximum speed of 100 km/h.
+Batteries are 41.5 kWh, 41.86 kWh, 50.38 kWh, and 53.58 kWh lithium iron phosphate batteries supplied by CATL.
+Depending on the model and variants, the CLTC range is expected to go from 260 to 350 km.